apigee/registry/README.md

 Now you can call the API with your generated CLI.

-`apg registry list-products --parent projects/demo --page_size 10`
+`apg registry list-apis --parent projects/demo --page_size 10`

 Note here that `demo` is an arbitrary project ID for use within your Registry API calls only.
 It is unrelated to the Google Cloud project ID that you use for